daleathan/my-scripts/README.md

 or attribute value for a given description or a set of attribute-value pairs.
 It's only very simple but seems to work well for me. - Depends: python, python-gobject, libsecret
-* **gnome-screensaver-idlelock.sh** - I wrote this one when I was still using GNOME Screensaver 3.6 with Xfce.
-And I was doing that because XScreenSaver's DPMS timeouts conflict with xfce-power-manager's timeouts.
-It uses xprintidle to get the idle time and then locks the screen when the timeout is reached as long as Xfce's presentation mode is not engaged.
-Xautolock does this sort of thing much better though so just use that.
-Personally, I don't use this or xautolock.
-Instead, I ditched the pointless power manager and just went back to the excellent XScreenSaver. - Depends: bash, xprintidle, gnome-screensaver, xfconf
 * **mcityconf.py** - This is another python Tk program.
 It can read and write to a few of Metacity's DConf keys - namely, the ones controlling themes and fonts.
 This was written back when I was still using Compiz 0.9 with Xfce - the